-A second site visit will be scheduled after the meeting in Q2 2025.
-Once the site visit information is available, the budget will be issued.
+12 The budget referenced in this RAP Addendum is based on the estimated budget.
+It will be possible with a second site visit information after the meeting in Q2 2025 for the budget to be issued.
 The budget will then be revised and shared by the Project Company.